I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pregister_event_callback.md

 UID : NC:hdaudio.PREGISTER_EVENT_CALLBACK
 title : PREGISTER_EVENT_CALLBACK
 author : windows-driver-content
-description : The RegisterEventCallback routine registers a callback routine for an unsolicited response from a codec or codecs.The function pointer type for a RegisterEventCallback routine is defined as: old-location : audio\registereventcallback.htm old-project : audio ms.assetid : 0f94146b-aa60-4106-aba6-0f1cb3e53008
+description : The RegisterEventCallback routine registers a callback routine for an unsolicited response from a codec or codecs.The function pointer type for a RegisterEventCallback routine is defined as old-location : audio\registereventcallback.htm old-project : audio ms.assetid : 0f94146b-aa60-4106-aba6-0f1cb3e53008